raphaelmonte/SinkMVC/README.md

-# Sink MVC Typescript Framework
+# Sink MVC Typescript Library

-SinkMVC is a lightweight framework for apply GoF patterns.
+SinkMVC is a library to apply GoF patterns.

 ## Install